dfernandez79/barman/README.md

 #### Method decorations

-_Special method_ or _method decorations_ was another idea that seemed good at first, but then I changed my mind.

-What I mean with _special method_?
 The object that you give to the _class factory_ is an specification of the methods that you want to create.
-So instead of using functions you can use an object to describe some special case, for example:
+So instead of using functions you can use an object to describe some special case.
+That approach is used by [compose] with the name of _method decorations_, and is more or less like a macro to define methods.

+For example, one possible use case for _method decorations_ is to create a method that is injected with a reference to super (like in Prototype):

 ```js
 SuperClass.extend({